Proud Latvia regrets ban on meldonium drug its scientists invented

 "There are high mountain conditions, lack of oxygen," Kalvins said.
 "They were all given Mildronate.
 They didn't know what they were using themselves.
 Nobody asked them anything back there."

-Kirovs Lipmans, chairman of Grindeks and its biggest shareholder, said use of the drug did not constitute doping and he criticised the government for not defending its reputation against WADA.
+Kirovs Lipmans, chairman of Grindeks and its biggest shareholder, said use of the drug did not constitute doping and he criticized the government for not defending its reputation against WADA.

 "The government is not fighting against it, it is not doing anything, they are absolutely not interested in this.
 How can they act like that?" said Lipmans, who also heads the Latvian Ice Hockey Federation and is a member of the country' Olympic Committee.
 Government officials said WADA was acting independently and they could not influence its decisions.
 Grindeks is seeking to register Mildronate in China, and Lipmans said he would like to see it also registered in the future in western Europe.
 The company has said it was looking to diversify its sales as its revenues in Russia were hit by the fall in rouble.